pelletier/bismuth/README.md

 # Compile & use

- 1. Edit config.cfg to fit your needs.
+Edit config.cfg to fit your needs, then run!
- 2. Run!

     $ make start